alwaysmy/pico-project-generator_fix/README.md

 The tool will generate all required CMake files, program files and VSCode IDE files for the set of features requested.

 It will also add example code for any features and optionally for some standard library functions.

-### Notes for installation on Windows

-If you are using the [Windows installer](https://www.raspberrypi.com/news/raspberry-pi-pico-windows-installer/), the version of Python that is part of that package does not include TKInter support which is needed by this generator.
-You will need a standard install of Python as follows:

-1. Install the SDK with the Raspberry Pi "Pico setup for Windows" installer from https://github.com/raspberrypi/pico-setup-windows/.
-1. Install the full version of Python from https://www.python.org/downloads/windows/.
-1. Open a Pico - Developer Command Prompt window.
-1. `cd` to the location where you have downloaded/cloned the pico-project-generator.
-1. Launch using `py.exe` instead of `python.exe`. e.g. `py pico_project.py --gui`, this will use the latest
-installed version (the full version) of Python, instead of the embedded distribution included with the SDK.

 ## Command line